jorgehermo9/order-to-do/README.md

 React app for managing orders.
-Hosted at [HTTP Version](https://hermo.me) and  [HTTP Version](http://orders.hermo.me).
+Hosted at [HTTPS Version](https://hermo.me) and  [HTTP Version](http://orders.hermo.me).
 Initial purpose was for managing manufacture orders for a cnc router using gcode files generated from svg.

 Frontend using React and backend using Node and Express.
 File storage on firebase storage.